Magnuww/bachelor_detection_pipeline/dataset_utils/README.md

 result_plots are utilities for formatting of the results and plots.
 Scripts in this folder can for example combine several plots into one figure.

+Validation directory contains files that verifies the dataset